-West Africans generally associate open-source software that is freely available to use and modify as being inferior to commercial alternatives.
-This is a consequence of both their lack of understanding of the open-source model of software development, and a general consensus that whatever is free is usually of little or no value, as is the case with most commodities in West Africa.
-Compared to normal users, the governments in the region are even more distrustful of open-source software, since they erroneously believe that the closed nature of commercial software offers them increased security.
+West Africans generally associate free open source software, which is easily available to use and modify, as being inferior to commercial alternatives.
+This is a consequence of both their lack of understanding of the open source model of software development and a general consensus that if free software is usually of little or no value.
+To make matters more complicated, most West African governments are even more distrustful of open source software since they erroneously believe that the closed nature of commercial software built from scratch offers them increased security.

-- The solution had to be relatively inexpensive
+- The software had to be relatively inexpensive

-- There was great emphasis on quick development of the system; we had two weeks to plan, develop, and deploy the system
+- There was great emphasis on quick development of the system; we had two weeks to plan, develop, and deploy everything

 - The solution had to be stable considering the consequences of major downtime or data corruption

 “West Africans generally associate open source software, which is freely available to use and modify, as being inferior to commercial alternatives.
 This is a consequence of both their lack of understanding of the open source model of software development and a general consensus that whatever is free is usually of little or no value”

 With these parameters in mind, we started evaluating open source projects that would not only help us to meet the criteria but would also be responsive enough for our functional requirements.
 Naturally, realizing that finding a ready-made holistic solution which would meet all of our specifications was improbable, so we divided our scope and evaluated if our options could meet the following needs:

 - A core database to house ERW records, generate pay lists, and to record payment history and payment issues.